Skip to Content

 • Size: Compact, with short, rounded wings.

-• Coloration: Dark brown upperparts with white spots; underparts exhibit stark contrast with black flanks and white regions.
+• Coloration: Dark brown upperparts with white spots; underparts contrast starkly with black flanks and white regions.

-In behavior, Cassin’s Hawk-Eagle is typically elusive, seldom soaring in the open.
-It’s skilled at navigating through the forest understory, enabling it to ambush birds and tree squirrels, its primary prey.
+Cassin’s Hawk-Eagle is typically elusive in behavior, seldom soaring in the open.
+It’s skilled at navigating the forest understory, enabling it to ambush birds and tree squirrels, its primary prey.
 Vocalizations include a distinctive “kwe-kwe-yaaa” and a rising whistle.

 Habitat and Distribution: